zachgerhart/user-profiles/README.md

 ___
 On to `profileCtrl.js`.
 Again, create your module.exports object.

 Here we will need a simple method on our exports object that pushes every profile that is in the current user's (now stored as `req.session.currentUser`) `friends` array.
 (Hint: You'll need to loop over the currentUser's friends and also loop over (or filter) the profiles array.)
-Then `res.send`'s an object back containing our new array and the current user.
+Then `res.send` an object back containing our new array and the current user.
 The response object should be structured something like this:

 ```javascript